ANSI art

-ANSI art is a computer art form that was previously widely used on bulletin board systems.
-It is similar to ASCII art, but constructed from a larger set of 256 letters, numbers, and symbols — all codes found in IBM code page 437, often referred to as extended ASCII and used in MS-DOS and Unix environments.
-ANSI art also contains special ANSI escape sequences that color text with the 16 foreground and 8 background colours offered by ANSI.SYS, an MS-DOS device driver loosely based upon the ANSI X3.64 standard for text terminals.
-Some ANSI artists take advantage of the cursor control sequences within ANSI X3.64 in order to create animations, commonly referred to as ANSImations.
-ANSI art and text files which incorporate ANSI codes carry the de facto .ANS file extension.
+ANSI art is a form of text-mode computer art that became closely associated with dial-up bulletin board systems (BBSes), particularly during the early 1990s.
+It is related to ASCII art, but commonly uses the 8-bit IBM code page 437 character set, which includes box-drawing and block elements designed for character-cell graphics in addition to letters, numbers, and other symbols.

+ANSI art also uses escape sequences to control display attributes such as colour and cursor position.
+Under MS-DOS, these sequences could be interpreted by the optional ANSI.SYS device driver.
+Cursor-control sequences can also be used to produce animated text-mode works, commonly known as ANSImations.
+ANSI art and text files containing ANSI escape sequences commonly use the .ANS filename extension.

 Overview

 ANSI art is considerably more flexible than ASCII art, because the particular character set it uses contains symbols intended for drawing, such as a wide variety of box-drawing characters and block characters that dither the foreground and background color.
 It also adds accented characters and math symbols that often find creative use among ANSI artists.

 The popularity of ANSI art encouraged the creation of a powerful shareware package called TheDraw coded by Ian E. Davis in 1986.
 Not only did it considerably simplify the process of making an ANSI art screen from scratch, but it also included a variety of "fonts", large letters constructed from box and block characters, and transition animations such as dissolve and clock.
 No new versions of TheDraw emerged after version 4.63 in 1993, but in later years a number of other ANSI editors appeared, some of which are still maintained today.

-The popular game creation system (GCS) ZZT used ANSI graphics exclusively.
-A later GCS based on the same concept, MegaZeux, allowed users to modify the extended ASCII character set as well.
+ZZT used IBM PC color text mode for its graphics.
+Its world files stored game boards as run-length-encoded tile data, with an element and color value for each run.
+MegaZeux, a later game creation system inspired by ZZT, also used character-based graphics but allowed users to edit the glyphs in its 256-character main character set.

-Trade Wars 2002, a multiplayer BBS game that remains popular decades after its release in 1986, used ANSI graphics to depict ships, planets, and important locations, and included cutscenes and even a cinema with ANSI animations.
+Trade Wars 2002, a multiplayer BBS game that remains popular decades after its release, used ANSI graphics to depict ships, planets, and important locations, and included cutscenes and a cinema with ANSI animations.
 Many of these ANSI graphics were created by Drew Markham, who went on to form Xatrix Entertainment/Gray Matter Studios and develop Redneck Rampage and Return to Castle Wolfenstein, among other titles.